 The audit logs of an ApsaraDB for MongoDB instance record all operations that are performed on the instance.
 The audit logs help you obtain information about the operations that are performed on the data in the instance.
 You can analyze the audit logs to troubleshoot issues, identify abnormal behavior, and audit the security of the instance.

 For more information, see Configure audit logging for an ApsaraDB for MongoDB instance.

 - SSL encryption

-If you connect to a database over the Internet, you can enable Secure Sockets Layer (SSL) encryption to improve the security of data links.
-SSL encryption can encrypt network connections at the transport layer.
-This improves data security and ensures data integrity.
+If you connect to an ApsaraDB for MongoDB instance over the Internet, you can enable SSL encryption for the instance.
+SSL encryption helps protect the data in transit.
+ApsaraDB for MongoDB encrypts network connections at the transport layer in compliance with SSL to improve data security and ensure data integrity.
 For more information, see Use the mongo shell to connect to an ApsaraDB for MongoDB database in SSL encryption mode.

 TDE is used to encrypt data before the data is written from data files into a disk and decrypts data before the data is read from a disk and written into the memory.
 TDE does not increase the size of data files.
 You can use TDE without the need to modify the configuration data of your application.
 For more information, see Configure TDE for an ApsaraDB for MongoDB instance.Note TDE supports only collection-level encryption.
 For more information about field-level encryption, see Explicit (Manual) Client-Side Field Level Encryption.
 Field-level encryption is supported only by ApsaraDB for MongoDB instances that run MongoDB 4.2.